Togo

 In June, a group of LGBT organisations filed a case against the Inspector General of Police and the Attorney General, challenging the violation of their right to freedom of assembly, discrimination, unlawful arrest and detention when 21 activists were arrested during a workshop in 2021.

-In March, a group of eight MPs introduced the anti-LGBT Bill The bill was a response to the opening of an LGBT advocacy centre in Accra.
-The group stated that they hoped to pass the bill before the parliamentary session ended in March that year.
+In March, a group of eight MPs introduced the anti-LGBT Bill which was ultimately passed by parliament in 2024.
+The bill was a response to the opening of an LGBT advocacy centre in Accra.

 That same year, Dr. Obiri-Korang, a lecturer of law at the University of Ghana, brought a case challenging section 104(1)(b) of the Criminal and Offences Act 1960, which criminalises ‘unnatural carnal knowledge’.
 The plaintiff argued that the provision breached the rights to privacy, non-discrimination and liberty under the Constitution.